Bridget Fonda Articles - Mirabella

 now filming her twenty-seventh feature in ten-year (Break Up)

-and has worked with some cinemas most respected directors,
+and has worked with some cinema’s most respected directors,

 including Francis Ford Coppola (The Godfather, Part III),